 Side Sleeping

-Also, you want to try and alternate the side that you sleep on.
-This ensures that you don’t create muscle imbalance or put yourself at risk of potentially getting scoliosis.
+To protect your spine, you’ll want to put a pillow between your knees.
+This will help you keep as much of the natural alignment of your hips, pelvis, and spine as possible.
+Also, you should try alternating the side that you sleep on.
+This ensures that you don’t create muscle imbalance or put yourself at risk of getting scoliosis.

-A tall pillow placed under your neck is good for side sleeping as well because it helps your neck align with your head and works to relieve any strain you may be putting on your neck.
+A tall pillow placed under your neck is good for side sleeping because it helps your neck align with your head and works to relieve any strain you may be putting on your neck.

 Upright Sleeping

 Though not as common, some people find that sleeping upright helps them with their neck pain.
-This position is a favorite for pregnant women who are suffering from an achy back as well as sinus sufferers looking for stuffy head relief
+This position is a favorite for pregnant women who are suffering from an achy back as well as sinus sufferers looking for stuffy head relief.

-But, similar to the other positions, you need to do it correctly for it to alleviate your pain issues.
+Still, similar to the other positions, you need to do it correctly for it to alleviate your pain issues.

 Where the Headaches Come In

-In addition to changing the position that you sleep in, massages may help alleviate some of the pain associated with your cervicogenic headache.
+- In addition to changing the position that you sleep in, massages may help alleviate some of the pain associated with your cervicogenic headache.

 Read Next: